arnoldpineda/basetemplate-extension/README.md

-# basetemplate-extension-mv2
+# basetemplate-extension
-This is a base template for creating Chrome extensions in manifest_version 2
+This is a base template for creating Chrome extensions in manifest_version 2 and 3
 ## src/ Folders
 - [x] classes
 - [x] config